Kindergarten-12th Grade Special Admission - Admissions and Records

 10th-12th Grade Students

-Students in grades 10-12 are only allowed to take CSU and UC transferable classes.
-These courses are identified in the printed Class Schedule, online Class Schedule, and the Ohlone College Catalog.
+Students in 10th-12th grade are only allowed to register for CSU and UC transferable classes.
+These courses are identified in WebAdvisor, the printed Class Schedule, and the Ohlone College Catalog.
 10th-12th grade students will be able to register for classes approximately two weeks before the start of the term.

 10th-12th grade students will be required to submit their completed 10th-12th Grade application packet by: